astra-vision/CoMoGAN/README.md

 * `--decay_step_gamma`: Regulates how much to reduce the learning rate
 * `--seed`: Random seed initialization

 The codebase have been rewritten almost from scratch after CVPR acceptance and optimized for reproducibility, hence the seed provided could give slightly different results from the ones reported in the paper.
-We'll provide the weights of the model used for the results. (**coming soon**).

 Changing model and dataset requires extending the `networks/base_model.py` and `data/base_dataset.py` class, respectively.
 Please look into CycleGAN repository for further instructions.